lopezdsr/sql-query/sqlref/sql_reference.md

 <h4 id="DECIMAL_VALUE">Decimal Value</h4>

-A decimal number is of the following:
+A decimal number is the following:
-*  a sequence of at least one digit followed by a positive or negative exponent, for example, `10E2` represents integer `1000` and `1E-1` represents 0.1
+* A sequence of at least one digit followed by a positive or negative exponent, for example, `10E2` represents integer `1000` and `1E-1` represents 0.1.
-* a decimal number, for example, `3.14`
+* A decimal number, for example, `3.14`.
-* a decimal number followed by a positive or negative exponent , for example, `3.14E+3` represents `3140.00` or `3.14E-3` represents `0.00314`
+* A decimal number followed by a positive or negative exponent , for example, `3.14E+3` represents `3140.00` or `3.14E-3` represents `0.00314`.

-The decimal number can have a trailing identifier denoting the type of decimal number:
+The decimal number can have a trailing identifier denoting the type of decimal number.
+There are two types of decimal numbers:
 * `D`: double decimal number
 * `BD`: big decimal number